 COLLEGE OF MEDICINE

 The Integrated Liberal Arts and Medicine (INTARMED) program is a seven-year program of UPCM that shortens the whole medical education by two years.
 It consists of two years of pre-medical courses [Learning Units (LU) I and II] four years of regular medical studies (LU III to VI), and one year of clinical internship (LU VII).
+For Academic Year 2018-2019, the General Education courses have been revised as mandated by the University of the Philippines system to accommodate graduates of the K to 12 basic education program.

 LU I and II Preparatory Medicine